InnerSourceCommons/InnerSourcePatterns/patterns/1-initial/secure-innersource.md

 ### Prevent sensitive information in shared repositories

-Build up agreed security requirement of InnerSource like:
+Build up agreed security requirement of InnerSource, such as:

 - No hard-coded usernames and/or passwords.
 - Repo does not contain client information.